How to switch business energy suppliers

 Switching your business energy supplier is easy, and it can save money and get you better service.

-Find your most recent bill, and check the details of your contract.
-You’ll need to look for the contract end date, and check for early exit fees.
-If can’t find this information, then contact your supplier.
+Find your most recent bill and check the details of your contract.
+Look for the contract end date, and check for early exit fees.
+If can’t find this information, then get in touch with your supplier.

 Get your information together

-Before you can compare deals and switch suppliers, you’ll need to gather the following information:
+Before you compare deals and switch suppliers, you’ll need have this information to hand:

 • Business address and postcode